Nikki Haley 2024 presidential campaign: Russo-Ukrainian War

 Haley has pledged her support for the American military aid to Ukraine in its war against Russia.
 She has said that opposing Russia in Ukraine is a vital interest for the United States.
-She it is necessary to prevent further invasions by Russia or China into other nations that would spark a world war.
-In a February 2023 interview and during campaign stops in Iowa and New Hampshire Haley said, "The war in Ukraine and Russia is not about Ukraine; it’s about freedom — and it’s a war we have to win.”
+She argues aid is necessary to prevent further invasions by Russia or China into other nations that would spark a world war.
+In a February 2023 interview and during campaign stops in Iowa and New Hampshire Haley said, "The war in Ukraine and Russia is not about Ukraine; it's about freedom – and it's a war we have to win."
 She suggested the United States should supply Ukraine military equipment rather than money.

 Haley criticized the Biden administration for "emboldening" Putin's desire to invade Ukraine during the American withdrawal from Afghanistan.

+Israel-Hamas War

+Haley has expressed her full support for Israel saying, "we have three priorities when we look at Israel: Support Israel with whatever they need whenever they need it.
+Eliminate Hamas, not weaken them — eliminate Hamas.
+And do everything we can to bring our hostages home."

+Haley supports providing more military aid to Israel and pulling government funding from universities with staff and students who hold protests in support of Palestinians.
+She said Arab countries should accept Palestinian refugees from the Gaza Strip.

+Haley has been critical of the Biden administration saying that Biden's "weakness and incompetence" caused the attack on Israel.
+Haley has touted her own record on Israel, specifically while serving as Ambassador to the United Nations.

+In December 2023, Haley rejected calls for a ceasefire, saying that the "best way to save people in Gaza is to eliminate Hamas".

-Elections & government
+Elections and government

 Candidate competency

 One of her first proposals as a candidate was to call for candidates over the age of 75—which would include both Trump and Biden—to be required to take a competency test.
 This led CNN personality Don Lemon to say that Haley "isn't in her prime" and that a woman is "considered to be in her prime in her 20s and 30s and maybe 40s".
 The comments went viral and received widespread negative reactions, with many, including Haley herself, labeling his comments sexist.
 Lemon later apologized for the comments.

+January 6 attacks on the Capitol

+At a campaign event in Iowa on May 18, 2023, Haley said that January 6 was "a terrible day" and that anyone who participated in the January 6 United States Capitol attack "should pay the price".